Serge78rus/scpi/README.md

 ```bash
 scpi -d /dev/ttyUSB0 -b 115200 -c *IDN?
 ```
-More examples see in example directory
+For more examples see example directory